Broiled Lobster Tails Recipe

 This lobster tails recipe is easy, delicious, and topped but garlic herb butter!
 It’s just what you need to make a special dinner!
-Read through and watch the video on the you step-by-step instructions how to prepare the best broiled lobster tails.
+Watch the video and follow step-by-step instructions on how to prepare the best broiled lobster tails.

 Using Fresh vs Frozen